canonical-web-and-design/tutorials.ubuntu.com/tutorials/iot/graphical-snaps/graphical-snaps-xwayland.md

 This is not an exhaustive list.
 There may be other toolkits that can work with Wayland but we know these work with Mir.

-Native support for Wayland the simplest case, as the application can talk to Mir directly.
+Native support for Wayland is the simplest case, as the application can talk to Mir directly.

 positive
 : You do not need this tutorial for these toolkits.